Quantum fiction: Quantum theory as literary device

 In the fiction of Guyanese novelist and poet Wilson Harris, the author's style, which he defines as quantum fiction, is by way of technique, of narrative structure.
 In a thesis exploring Harris's literary genre of The Carnival Trilogy as quantum fiction, Rebekka Eklund describes "In his ambitiously experimental writing, Harris creates a narrative structure which is multiple and flexible."
 It is Harris's treatment of ordinary characters and events, unrelated to science per se, that defines the genre.
 In interviews, Harris often describes the effects of quantum perception on the literary process, techniques and devices.

 Wilson Harris described he has been writing since his first novel what he was to eventually realize as quantum fiction, to give witness to "realities hidden from the world you see."
 In the dissertation Quantum Value in Wilson Harris's "Architecture of the Tides, Andrew Jefferson–Miles states: "In quantum fiction, the whole cosmos is involved, and that cosmos will leave its trace, its spontaneous quantum of knowing and recognizing, on even the smallest, shortest-lived thing."

 In the volume Redefining the Critical Enterprise in Twenty-First Century Hispanic Literature (Hybrid 2012), Spanish author Jorge Carrión writes: "My books attempt to problematize these supposed units of meaning, because perhaps we are in a time of quantum fiction.
-I repeat: “quantum fiction.”
+I repeat: "quantum fiction."
 This is a concept I have been working on for a very short time.
-It is a new concept, like “counter-space” or “theoryphobia” were in their time."
+It is a new concept, like "counter-space" or "theoryphobia" were in their time."

 In 2009, in a doctoral thesis on the Science of Art, Alexis Blanchet defines the necessity of the quantum fiction genre distinction.
 "Fictional worlds now appear as shifting and undefined as ever to audiences.
 The notion of quantum fiction aims to provide a framework of production and reception to the contemporary processes of industrialization and diversification of fiction."

 In quantum fiction, the author perceives and creates characters who experience reality with a surreal or nonlinear view of things that does not correspond with the way the physical senses generally experience life and the world, and that behaves in ways posited by quantum theory.

+Characteristics of the genre

+The genre has also been characterized as having any or all of the following characteristics: